-- 425 least these time periods.
-Thus, conditions during these times might have changed.
-Modifications in local exposure geometry and insolation could have only been achieved through the occurrence of bergsturz events (> 1 M m3 rockfall volume).
-We do not consider that this was the case because geological maps show that are no voluminous scree deposits at the talus of Mt.
-Eiger (e.g., Günzler-Seifert and Wyss, 1938; Mair et al., 2018).
-Therefore, and because of the dependency of rock fracturing on temperatures, we consider variations in temperatures over the last two millennia as the only potential variable.
-However, - 430 \overline{FCI} calculated for mean current temperatures are not exceeding the \overline{FCI} estimated for maximum temperature excursions in the past.
-This is even the case for the medieval and Roman climate optimum, which was the warmest period with the largest temperature difference to the modern times (Fig. 6).
-In contrast, colder conditions, which could have prevailed during the little ice age and the migration period, would have resulted in a lower efficiency of frost cracking at all cosmogenic sites (Table 1).
-This reduction would have been caused by a lower water availability in the SE wall, and by temperatures that were - 435 too low to promote frost cracking in the NW flank.
-However, we note that the calculated differences in \overline{FCI} between a warmer or a colder paleo-climate are lower than the contrasts in modern \overline{FCI} between the upper sites in the NW rockwall and the lower location on the same face of Mt.
-Eiger.
-They are also lower than the modern \overline{FCI} contrasts between the upper NW and SE rockwall sites.
+current temperatures do not exceed the FCI estimated for maximum temperature excursions in the past.
+This is even the case for the Medieval and Roman Climate Optimum, which was the warmest period with the largest temperature difference to modern times (Fig. 6).
+In contrast, colder conditions, which could have prevailed during the Little Ice Age and the Migration Period, would have resulted in a lower efficiency of frost cracking at all cosmogenic sites (Table 1).
+This reduction would have been caused by a lower water availability in the SE wall and by temperatures that were potentially too low to promote frost cracking in the NW flank.
+However, we note that the calculated differences in FCI between a warmer or a colder paleo-climate are lower than the contrasts in modern FCI between the upper sites in the NW rockwall and the lower location on the same face of the Eiger.
+They are also lower than the modern FCI contrasts between the upper NW and SE rockwall sites.

-Temperatures are projected to increase during the 21st century up to 0.36°C per decade for the European Alps (emission scenario A1B; Gobiet et al., 2014).
-Mean annual air temperatures for Switzerland in 2100 AD could increase by 1.9 °C and even 5.4 °C compared with the period 1981-2010 (emission scenarios RCP2.6 and RCP 8.5, respectively; CH2018).
+Temperatures are predicted to increase during the 21st century by up to 0.36 °C per decade for the European Alps (emission scenario A1B; Gobiet et al., 2014).
+Mean annual air temperatures for Switzerland in 2100 CE could increase by 1.9 °C and even 5.4 °C compared with the period 1981-2010 (emission scenarios RCP2.6 and RCP 8.5, respectively; CH2018, 2018).
 These inferred differences in temperatures are larger than all reconstructed excursions for the past (Table 1).
-Such an increase in temperature could enhance the efficiency of frost cracking under similar diurnal and annual temperature amplitudes, especially in combination with permafrost degradation (Gruber and Haeberli, 2007), e.g., in the upper part of the NW

-445 rockwall.
-However, changes in precipitation and reduction of time spent in the frost cracking window might shift the overall controls on fracturing to amplified thermal stresses, especially boosting rock fracturing on the SE face (Draebing et al., 2017b).
+Such an increase in temperature could enhance the efficiency of frost cracking under similar diurnal and annual temperature amplitudes, especially in combination with permafrost degradation (Gruber and Haeberli, 2007), e.g., in the upper part of the NW rockwall.
+However, changes in precipitation and a reduction in time spent in the frost cracking window might shift the overall controls on fracturing to amplified thermal stresses, especially boosting rock fracturing on the SE face (Draebing et al., 2017b).